DeanCefola/Azure-Blueprints/Governance/ReadMe.md

-**Purpose of the AMP Blueprint**
+**Purpose of The Governance Blueprint**
 ============================
-Prepare customer subscription for Migration to Azure
+The Azure Governance Blueprint is a set of controls to help you manage your cloud estate This will cover areas like:
+	Resource Groups,
+	Azure Monitor,
+	Azure Policy:
+		Allowed Azure Regions
+		Allowed

 **What is the AMP Blueprint create for you:**